8 We are hard-pressed on every side, yet not crushed; we are perplexed, but not in despair;

 Many pastors drop out of ministry today because of discouragement.
 They deem that their church has no interest in winning people to Christ or even the desire to grow in the faith.
 There are indeed many problems in ministry, but if God has led us into ministry, He will sustain us in it.
 No matter what difficulty may come in ministry, God is still in control.

-There are points in ministry where anyone cannot help himself or herself.
+There are points in ministry where no one can help himself or herself.
 We need God to intervene with divine enablement.
 Whether the issues are physical or psychological, we need God.
 He is always at work.
 He never abandons His sovereign control in our problems.